 - A stimulating and exciting learning environment designed to help you master heavy weather storm sailing techniques, coastal, celestial and electronic navigation and boat handling.

-- Three healthy and nutritious meals daily utilizing local ingredients when possible.
+- Three healthy and nutritious meals daily utilizing regional flavors and local ingredients when possible.

 Accommodations, Equipment and Food. . .